SamuSommer/ScrobbleSync/README.md

 #### Why are there two versions, .scpt and .applescript?
 Both versions contain the same code.
 You should **use .scpt**.
-The .scpt is compiled and backwards compatible to various macOS versions.
+The .scpt is compiled, which makes it backwards compatible to various macOS versions, and also more performant.
-The .applescript can be read and edited in GitHub, which is not possible for .scpt.
+The .applescript can be read and edited in VS Code and GitHub, which is not possible for .scpt.
+Also, like this, you can inspect the code before you download it.

 #### Does this collect my data in any way?
 No, I do not get any of your data.
 The only info you put in is your username, and optionally a filepath.